gvwilson/thirdbit/src/fiction/leaderboard/index.md

 and something called leishmaniasis had finally been eradicated—but I had ignored it.
 My arm ached from painting eight hours a day.
-It's more physically demanding than most people realize, and doing the same strokes over and over with a kilo of haptic trainer on your arm leaves you feeling like you've been trampled by a goat.
+It's more physically demanding than most people realize, and doing the same strokes over and over with a haptic trainer on your arm leaves you feeling trampled.

 On the upside,
 though,